Mapbox Sources, Layers and JEO

 Mapbox Styles

-Mapbox Maps service is composed of several APIs and every type of layer has some particularities which we must pay attention.
+The Mapbox Maps service is composed of several APIs and every type of layer has some particularities to be aware of.

-Accordingly which Mapbox docs, a Mapbox style consists of a set of root properties, some of which describe a single global propertie and some of which contain nested properties, like version, and name and metadata and does not influence over the appearance or behavior of your map.
-Others, like layers and sources determine our map features and what they will look like.
+According to the Mapbox docs, a style consists of a set of root properties.
+Some, like version, name and metadata, do not influence the appearance or behavior of your map.
+Others, like layers and sources, determine our map features and what they will look like.

 More at Mapbox Style Specification.